 The best part?
 All of these platforms just get more valuable as they get bigger.
 Yes, you’ll have to work to stand out, but that’s always the case.

-At 1.5 years old, Guy’s book is already a bit outdated, but the fundamentals remain the same.
+At 1.5 years old, The Art Of Social Media is already a bit outdated, but the fundamentals remain the same.
 Many of his tips apply today, and if you’re a social media newbie, it’s a great and light read with a lot of return for your money.

 The summary on Blinkist is way too short, I think, so go straight for the book.